jbsoliman/shopify-bot/README.md

 ## shopify-bot

 ** WORK IN PROGRESS **
-Uses Python 3/Selenium Web Driver to c
+Uses Python 3/Selenium Web Driver

 ## What This Bot Can Do
 Checks out a specific shoe in a specific size with a given URL.